pointel-com-br/www.pointel/public/pibook/Desenvolvimento de Software - CSS, Bootstrap.md

 e) text-combine-upright.

-Item.
 9. (CESPE - TJ AM- 2019) Acerca do desenvolvimento web mediante o uso do HTML 5, do
 JavaScript, do XML e do CSS, julgue o item subsequente.